MikeYuanMY/teamMemberApp/README.md

 ## To-Do

+- Implement Testing for publication and methods
+- Research to see if there is better implementation for Mongo db for team members and users
 - Code clean up and factorizing function
 - Breaking templates into re-usable components
 - Provide ability to edit TeamDetails